ehsteve/roentgen/docs/guide/transmission.rst

 An optional density can also be provided.
 A default density is assumed if none is provided.
+Default values can be found in :download:`elements.csv <../../roentgen/data/elements.csv>` for elements or in :download:`compounds_mixtures.csv <../../roentgen/data/compounds_mixtures.csv>` for compounds.
 To inspect the density::

     al.density